loh-tar/KatePlugin-IndexView/tests/testfile.md

 Some more paragraph

 ####### More sharps than six are not treated as header, therefore is this a
-paragraph, which conforms to Kate's syntax highliter.
+paragraph, which conforms to Kate's syntax highlighter.

 This is a H1 heading
 ====================